rnjsxodyd90/Justeat-search/README.md

 The flag used in the UI is based on the first matching national cuisine from a pre-defined list (Italian, Indian, etc.).
 I could add more nationalities to it as part of an improvement.

-# potential improvements
+# Potential improvements

-real-time search input in the Flask app (allow user to enter postcode) could be added like in the tkinter application
+Real-time search input in the Flask app (allow user to enter postcode) could be added like in the tkinter application

 From GUI, I could instantly resort results on dropdown change (without re-clicking Search button)

 More tags from the restaurant object could be added "Open Now" status and opening hours (from API) could be added

-I could Package both Flask and GUI into a single launcher for Windows/Mac
+Could Package both Flask and GUI into a single launcher for Windows/Mac